benjilegnard/resum/CLAUDE.md

 **AnalogJS** (Angular meta-framework on Vite) app, prerendered at build time and deployed to **Cloudflare Workers**.

-Note: `README.md` is stale — it describes an older three-module architecture (Angular client + PHP GraphQL server + MariaDB).
-None of that exists anymore; this is a single Angular/Analog app.

 ## Commands

 Package manager is **pnpm** (see `pnpm-workspace.yaml` for `overrides` / `allowBuilds`).